... but also always make sure to interpret results correctly! This post presents a quick intro on how

 must also know the probability that the test will reject the null hypothesis when the null hypothesis

-.
+is false.
 To do so, we must compute the power of our test, and, better yet,

 we should have used this information to conclude how many samples we would need to achieve a more informative